BetterStacks/unrag/packages/unrag/registry/docs/unrag.md

-# RAG setup (Context Engine)
+# Unrag setup

-This project uses a simple RAG “context engine” with:
+Unrag installs a small RAG module into your codebase with:
 - chunk → embed → store on ingest
 - embed → vector similarity search on retrieve